ai-forever/Kandinsky-4/README.md

 ## Description:

 Kandinsky 4.0 is a text-to-video generation model based on latent diffusion for 480p and HD resolutions.
-Here we present distiled version of this model Kandisnly 4 flash, that can generate 12 second videos in 480p resolution in 11 seconds on single gpu.
+Here we present distiled version of this model **Kandisnly 4 flash**, that can generate **12 second videos** in 480p resolution in **11 seconds** on a single NVIDIA H100 gpu.
 The pipeline consist of 3D causal [CogVideoX](https://arxiv.org/pdf/2408.06072) VAE, text embedder [T5-V1.1-XXL](https://huggingface.co/google/t5-v1_1-xxl) and our trained MMDiT-like transformer model.

 <img src="assets/pipeline.png">